quellabs/wakapac/README.md

 ## PAC Architecture

-**PAC (Presentation-Abstraction-Control)** creates clean separation between:
+**PAC (Presentation-Abstraction-Control)** is a hierarchical architectural pattern that creates a clean separation between:

-- **Presentation**: Your HTML templates and DOM elements (what the user sees)
+1. **Presentation**: Your HTML templates and DOM elements - what the user sees
-- **Abstraction**: Your data model and business logic (what your app knows)
+2. **Abstraction**: Your data model and business logic - what your app knows
-- **Control**: The reactive layer that automatically syncs data changes to the DOM (how they stay synchronized)
+3. **Control**: The reactive layer that mediates between presentation and abstraction - how they stay in sync

-Unlike MVC where models and views can talk directly, PAC uses the Control layer as a smart mediator that handles reactivity, events, and component communication.
+Unlike MVC where models and views can talk directly, PAC uses the Control layer as a smart mediator that:
+- **Automatically syncs** data changes to the DOM
+- **Handles events** from the presentation layer
+- **Manages reactivity** and computed properties
+- **Coordinates communication** between components

+This results in more predictable data flow and easier debugging than traditional MVC patterns.

 ## Data Binding